Aikido

 And what does Midaxo do?

-Midaxo provides a centralized platform that helps corporate development teams manage complex processes like M&A, divestitures, IP management, or even real estate transactions.
+Midaxo is a centralized software platform purpose-built for M&A and corporate development teams.
+It’s designed to manage complex processes like acquisitions, divestitures, IP management, and more.

 How important is security to your business?